Eternal-night-blip/ILVO/README.md

-# Welcom to ILVO Plan
+# Welcome to ILVO Plan
 ## Brief
 ILVO (Immerse Learners in Vocabulary originally) is Learners' Voice Organization.
 It's a maching-aided Language Learning project that gathers collective wisdom and feeds back humanity.
 It's not merely a project,but also a software,still more is a set of technical standards for machine-assisted language learning.The idea of ILVO is sharing, immersion, freedom and visualization.